Was That An Abortion Cliffhanger On

 Thankfully, it’s more than possible Hannah isn’t having an abortion.
 She could be visiting the clinic for her first official prenatal health exam.
 As Hannah sits in the waiting room, she looks hopeful while surrounded by many other pregnant woman accompanied by their partners, not sad.

-The scene may be signaling Hannah is proud to continue on with her pregnancy — whether or not she has a man to sit down next to her.
+The scene may be signalling Hannah is proud to continue on with her pregnancy — whether or not she has a man to sit down next to her.

 Advertisement